Authentication and authorization

 The app’s backend is not responsible for authenticating the user: it gets all required information

-, the authenticating reverse proxy which stands between it and the front-end.
+from gateway, the authenticating reverse proxy which stands between it and the front-end.

 - at application start-up, the front-end redirects to the login page if the user is not logged in